marcoruizrueda/floam/README.md

-# LIDA ODOMETRY (LOAM) FOR ROS NOETIC UBUNTU 20.04
+# LIDAR ODOMETRY (LOAM) FOR ROS NOETIC UBUNTU 20.04
 ## FLOAM - Fast LOAM (Lidar Odometry And Mapping)

 This work is an optimized version of A-LOAM and LOAM with the computational cost reduced by up to 3 times.